wurmlab/genevalidator/README.md

 # Installs in a folder called `genevalidator` in your current folder
 sh -c "$(curl -fsSL https://install-genevalidator.wurmlab.com)"

-# This link redirects to https://raw.githubusercontent.com/wurmlab/genevalidator/master/install.sh
+# The above link is redirection to https://raw.githubusercontent.com/wurmlab/genevalidator/master/install.sh

-# In order to install in a different location, add this path to the end of the above command
+# In order to install in a different location, add the path to the end of the above command
 ```

 Alternatively, the standalone package can be manually downloaded and installed from our [releases](https://github.com/wurmlab/genevalidator/releases/latest) page.